Our Conference is happening NOW! Join us! Click HERE for Conference Webpage

 A. At the time of enrollment in the Certification Program, new Candidates may indicate an ICC Advisor preference if they have a prior relationship with an ICC Advisor.
 However, because various factors are considered during the assignment process, including an Advisor’s suitability to assist the Candidate in desired areas of growth, there is no guarantee that the preferred Advisor will be assigned.

 B. Your ICC Advisor is a Certified Christian Conciliator™ assigned for the duration of your candidacy to provide consistent case support, encouragement, and wisdom using biblical peacemaking principles.
 He or she has your best interest in mind as you begin your first conflict coaching and mediation cases.
 Your Advisor will supervise and evaluate your Case Reports.
 You are asked to email your ICC Advisor prior to officially accepting a coaching or conciliation case so he or she can be aware of case specifics and advise you accordingly.
+You will submit case reports to your advisor for approval.

 C. It is the Candidate’s responsibility to update his/her Advisor, stay connected through email, and initiate requests for appointments to discuss upcoming cases or updates.
 Advisors can recommend additional training or studies to strengthen needed skills.
+Be sure to discuss with your advisor a routine check-in schedule.

 D. With your enrollment you are granted a 3-year Christian Reconciler - Vocational membership. ($450 value)

-Case & Teaching Experience:
+Case Experience:

 Upon enrollment, new candidates begin casework to complete the required 50 hours of conflict coaching and biblical mediation cases with case report oversight from an assigned ICC Advisor.
 A total of 10 cases are required, at least five of which must be mediation cases.